kagof/intellij-pokemon-progress/README.md

 ### Code

-* Much of the UI code (as well as the idea) was adapted from [Nyan Progess Bar](https://github.com/batya239/NyanProgressBar).
+* The code for the progress bar itself was adapted from [Nyan Progess Bar](https://github.com/batya239/NyanProgressBar).
 * This plugin is of course heavily dependent on JetBrains' IntelliJ SDK

 ### Misc